leeberg/CashCatRansomwareSimulator/README.md

 + ~~Add Webhook Support for Canary like feature~~
 + ~~Enable Optional Easter Egg Cash Cat Mode~~
 + ~~Make the UI more ransomware-ey~~
++ Re-Implement extra configuration features without the need for dependency dlls